How to View a Full Desktop Website in Safari for iPhone

 The ability to switch from a mobile to desktop site is really intended for the iPhone and iPod touch, though the request feature in Safari does exist on iPad as well.
 Because most websites serve a full desktop site to the iPad by default, it’s a bit less useful there.

-This is for iOS 7 and iOS 8, you’ll find it’s slightly different when requesting a desktop site in Safari on iOS 9.
+This method is for iOS 7 and iOS 8, you’ll find it’s slightly different when requesting a desktop site in Safari on iOS 13, iOS 12, iOS 11, etc.

 - From Safari, load the website mobile version that you wish to switch to a desktop site for